Plumsail/forms-docs/SharePoint/how-to/list-or-library-duplicate.rst

-.. title:: Add custom button to the toolbar of List or Library
+.. title:: Add duplicate button to the toolbar of List or Library

 .. meta::
-   :description: Example of how to add a button that will duplicate selected item
+   :description: Example of how to add a button to a List or Library control on SharePoint form that will duplicate selected item

 How to add custom button to toolbar of List or Library control and duplicate selected item
 ==================================================================================================